 4. The CP-AU sends Create Session Request message to the CP-SM.

-5. The CP-SM select the UP function based on the information such as the DN Name, tunnel selection assistance information provided by AN.
-CP-SM assigns UE IP address corresponding to the UP function.
-CP-SM then request the AN to setup resources for the session
+5. The CP-SM selects the UP function based on the information such as the DN Name, tunnel selection assistance information provided by AN.
+For IP type PDU session, CP-SM assigns UE IP address corresponding to the UP function.
+For Ethernet type PDU session, CP-SM assigns a unique IP address to be used at UP and AN.
+CP-SM then requests the AN to setup resources for the session with the assigned IP addresses.
+For Ethernet type PDU session, AN uses the IP address to identify the session and sends downlink data to UE after IP address de-capsulation from PDU.

-6. The CP-SM function setup the user plane with the UP function, i.e., notifies the assigned UE IP address, indicate the tunnel used to the AN and the corresponding traffic handling policy for this Session.
+6. The CP-SM function sets up the user plane with the UP function, i.e., notifies the assigned UE IP address for IP type PDU session and the assigned IP address for Ethernet type PDU session, indicates the tunnel used to the AN and the corresponding traffic handling policy for this session.
+For Ethernet type PDU session, the IP address assigned by CP-SM is used with encapsulation for packet exchange between UP function and DN via SGi interface.

 Editor's note: how the solutions works in the IPv6 case is FFS.